yig/graphics101-raycasting/README.md

 ---------------------------------------------------------------------

 **glm.** This assignment makes heavy use of the `glm` library for vector math.
-This library matches [GLSL (OpenGL Shading Language)](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language), so substitute the keyword GLSL for glm when searching for documentation.
+This library implements the [vector and matrix data types from the OpenGL Shading Language (GLSL)](https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)), so substitute the keyword GLSL for glm when searching for documentation.
 You will make heavy use of `vec4`, `vec3`, `vec2`, `mat4`, possibly `mat3`, and functions like `dot(v1,v2)`, `inverse(m)`, `transpose(m)`, and `clamp(v, min_value, max_value)`.